 This course discusses the current state of cryptography and the protection of computer systems from malicious users.
 Data integrity, availability and secrecy are addressed in depth.
 Three hours of lecture per week.
-Prerequisite: COSI 216 or COSI 223.
+Prerequisite: COSI 223/ITEC 223.
 As needed.

 COSI 410 Operating System (3)